jkool702/forkrun/DOCS/DESIGN.md

 The fast path is intentionally simple:

 1. Load `write_idx`
-2. Atomically increment `read_idx` by batch size
+2. Atomically increment `read_idx` by exactly **1**
-3. Compute offsets from ring
+3. Compute offsets from the single claimed ring slot
 4. Execute batch

 No polling, no blocking, no branching beyond bounds checks.
+The scanner has already pre-calculated the byte/line boundaries for this slot.
 If sufficient data exists, the worker never sleeps.

 ### 4.2 Waiting (Case 1)